magnusandy/skeleteonFlip/README.md

     - button to clear saves

 Misc:
+    - shouldnt be able to restart a stage exiting and coming back into a stage shouldn't restart/clear
     - decide how to deal with what happens to current progression if difficulty changes
     - 350/675
     - consolidate exit button code